About the Deloitte Center for Business Analytics

 David Molitor

-Dr. Mohammad Moshref-Javadi joined the IOSA area at the Department of Business Administration since August 2021.
-Dr. Moshref-Javadi works on analytics in supply chain, operations, and logistics.
-He received the outstanding research award from the Department of Business Administration in 2022 and has appeared in the list of teachers ranked as excellent for several semesters at the University of Illinois Urbana Champaign.
-Dr. Moshref-Javadi teaches several courses in analytics and supply chain, including BADM 211: Business Analytics, BADM 275: Operations Management, BADM 460: Business Process Modeling, and BADM 575: Supply Chain Analytics.
-Before working at the Gies College of Business, Dr. Moshref-Javadi has taught several courses in Logistics and Supply Chain at Northeastern University from 2019-2021.
+Dr. Mohammad Moshref-Javadi joined the IOSA area at the Department of Business Administration in August 2021.
+He serves as the Director of the Illinois SCM Corporate Affiliate Program.
+He mainly focuses on analytics in supply chain, operations, and logistics, and he received the outstanding research award from the Department of Business Administration in 2022 and has appeared in the list of teachers ranked as excellent for several semesters at the University of Illinois Urbana-Champaign.
+He teaches several courses in analytics and supply chain.
+Before working at the Gies College of Business, he taught several courses in Data Science and Analytics in Logistics and Supply Chain at Northeastern University and Massachusetts Institute of Technology from 2018-2021.
 He has also worked on several real-world analytics projects with industries at the Center for Transportation and Logistics at MIT from 2017 to 2019 and in the state of Indiana from 2013 to 2017.

 Business Administration